-The announcement effectively close the door to the tens of thousands of already approved refugees who have been waiting for years in the pipeline, including: Refugees from the world’s largest displacement crises in Sudan, the Democratic Republic of the Congo, Ukraine, Venezuela, and elsewhere; Afghan allies fleeing retribution for their support of the U.S. government; persecuted religious minorities, unaccompanied refugee children; families awaiting reunification; and many others.
+The determination excludes tens of thousands of already approved refugees who have been waiting for years in the pipeline, including: Refugees from the world’s largest displacement crises in Sudan, the Democratic Republic of the Congo, Ukraine, Venezuela, and elsewhere; Afghan allies fleeing retribution for their support of the U.S. government; persecuted religious minorities, unaccompanied refugee children; families awaiting reunification; and many others.
 All remain stranded.

-Now remains an urgent time to call on our elected leaders and urge them to hold the administration accountable for abiding by the Refugee Act of 1980.
+Now remains an urgent time to call on our elected leaders and urge them to speak out in this moment for refugees who remain stranded and those have been resettled and targeted in our communities.
 There is still time to restore our proud legacy of protecting those in harm’s way.

 CONTACT YOUR TWO SENATORS AND ONE REPRESENTATIVE